 1. Humanscale Freedom Headrest Chair

-The Humanscale Freedom Headrest Chair is expensive — super expensive — but it has everything imaginable in an office chair.
+The Humanscale Freedom Headrest Chair is expensive — super expensive — but it has everything imaginable in an ergonomic desk chair.
 In fact, the chair actually eliminated some of the other categories we would have normally assigned, such as best design, most comfortable, and most durable.
 Humanscale earns all those accolades and more.
-The base model of the chair starts at about $1,500, but I tested a more expensive model made with the brand’s Corvara leather, a smooth top full-grain leather that’s chrome-free.
-(FYI: most tanning leathers include chromium, a harmful chemical, but Humanscale uses synthetic vegetable tanning and clear water technology).
+The base model of the chair starts at about $1,500, but I tested a more expensive model made with the brand’s Corvara leather, a smooth-top full-grain leather that’s chrome-free.
+(Most tanning leathers include chromium, a harmful chemical, but Humanscale uses synthetic vegetable tanning and clear water technology).
 In addition to being safe and sustainable, the leather material and polished aluminum trim are also durable.

 - Beautiful design